 (d) Cross-Appeals and Separate Appeals.
-If there is a cross-appeal, Rule 28(h) 28.1(b) determines which party is the appellant and which is the appellee for purposes of oral argument.
+If there is a cross-appeal, Rule appellee for purposes of oral argument.
 Unless the court directs otherwise, a cross-appeal or separate appeal must be argued when the initial appeal is argued.
 Separate parties should avoid duplicative argument.